-If not provided by the institute at which the research project is being carried out, HEI shall engage a qualified individual to serve as Quality Assurance Officer for the project.
-This individual shall report to HEI's Director of Science and be responsible for overseeing the implementation of this quality assurance plan.
-The QA Officer shall review the protocol and, when appropriate, the SOPs, and advise the HEI staff if modifications are necessary to assure their QA adequacy.
-The QA Officer shall maintain signed copies of the protocol and all SOPs.
+HEI will generally engage one or more qualified individuals to serve as Quality Assurance consultants for the project.
+This individual will report to HEI's Director of Science and be responsible for overseeing the implementation of this Quality Assurance plan.
+The QA consultant will review the (draft) protocol for adherence to the QA requirements and notify HEI staff if modifications are necessary.
+The QA consultant shall maintain signed copies of the protocol and all SOPs.